djalbat/xgl/README.md

   );
 };
 ```
-Note that the cubes are created directly with JSX elements.
-If you have no need of the `properties` argument, you can use this abbreviated form, doing away with a function call.

 Here is the scene that results, with the facets coloured randomly so that each is visible:

 ![Masked cube facets](https://github.com/djalbat/XGL/blob/master/assets/masked_cube_facets.jpg)